Setting-Up an External Database¶

 You do not need to restart these components if the jar files of the driver were already in that folder.

-Open the Configuration menu (at the top) and click Solution Manager Database.
+Click the menu Configuration > Solution Manager database.
 In the new tab, enter the following parameters:

 Database: select one of the supported databases: